bhdouglass/bhdouglass-com/src/pages/blog/tech/2019-03-19-publishing-apps-to-the-0penstore-with-gitlab-ci.md

 for pushing your code.
 After that log into your OpenStore account and navigate to the [submission page](https://open-store.io/submit).
 Enter the app's name and title.
 It is very important to use the same app name as in your manifest.json or you will not be able to publish your app.
+For more information, read [my guide to submitting apps to the OpenStore](../2022-09-15-how-to-publish-an-ubuntu-touch-app/).

 ![Submit Apps](/images/blog/gitlab-ci/submit-apps.png)